alphagov/government-service-design-manual/service-manual/operations/uptime-and-availability.md

 Don't forget that people will be using your service when you are not at work.
-Failures during out-of-hours periods can go unnoticed for long periods of time if no-one if responsible for them.
-Make sure you consider evenings and weekends and also whether an on-call systems is appropriate, or whether you need a dedidated 24/7 support capability.
+Failures during out-of-hours periods can go unnoticed for long periods of time if no-one is responsible for them.
+Make sure you consider evenings and weekends and also whether an on-call systems is appropriate, or whether you need a dedicated 24/7 support capability.

 ## Trade-offs